chetflowers/Cybersecurity-Learning-Plan/README.md

   - Identity and access management
   - Data protection and security governance

+---

 # Week 2 Journal Update – Cybersecurity Learning Plan

+**Note:** This update is a day late due to a family emergency.

+## Coursera Course
+- **Exam Prep SCS CO2 AWS Certified Security Specialty (Wyslabs):**
+  Started the course and completed approximately 20%.
+Covered advanced cloud security concepts, threat modeling in AWS, and hands-on labs for incident response.

+## Retro Blog
+- Completed the third installment of my retro blog, discussing the evolution of cybersecurity tools from legacy systems to modern cloud defenses.

+## Coding on Memo.org
+- Made significant progress in the front-end developer course, focusing on JavaScript fundamentals, DOM manipulation, and responsive design principles.

+## TryHackMe Training
+- Learned about the Windows command line and Windows PowerShell.
+- Next up: Diving into Linux shell scripting and command-line techniques for system administration.

+## Cyber Detective Game
+- Participated in a cyber detective game on [kc7cyber.com](https://kc7cyber.com), which enhanced my threat hunting and forensic analysis skills.

+## Webinar: SANS New to Cyber Summit 2025
+- Attended the SANS New to Cyber Summit 2025 and took detailed notes on:
+  - **Technical Insights:** Latest trends in threat detection, incident response automation, and emerging cloud security vulnerabilities.
+  - **Networking:** Enjoyed engaging discussions with industry professionals and initiated my search for a mentor.
+  - **Career Development:** Gained valuable advice on resume optimization and learned what employers are specifically seeking in cybersecurity candidates.

+## AWS Cloud Penetration Testing Path
+- Committed to pursuing a career as an AWS Cloud Penetration Tester.
+- Outlined a course path that includes hands-on labs and certifications to build expertise in cloud security and penetration testing.

+---

 # Week 3 Journal Update – Cybersecurity Learning Plan